spire-io/spire.io.js/README.md

     spire.start(your_account_secret, function (err, session) {
       if (!err) {
-        // You now have a Spire session
+        // You now have a Spire session at `spire.session` }
-      }
     });